-Upon learning of this issue, we immediately commenced a prompt and thorough investigation working very closely with external cybersecurity professionals experienced in handling these types of incidents.
-Following an extensive forensics investigation and document review, we discovered on July 25, 2023, that certain files that contain personal information were potentially removed from our network by the unauthorized party on or about May 5, 2023.
+Upon learning of this issue, we immediately secured the environment and commenced a prompt and thorough investigation.
+As part of our investigation, we have worked very closely with external cybersecurity professionals experienced in handling these types of incidents.
+After an extensive forensic investigation and manual document review, we discovered on May 19, 2025, that some of the decedent's personal information was potentially impacted as a result of the incident.
+The potentially impacted information includes the decedent's full name and,